jerry9871/CausalLinkSim/README.md

 ## Preamble

 I am not a physicist, neither mathematician, I am just a programmer.
-However, I have been always trying to understand the nature of the universe.
-I believe it must be reducible to a very simple set of rules with proper formalism, but the current mathematics is super complex and generates confusions, misunderstandings and paradoxes.
+However, I am curious and I believe that laws of nature must be reducible to a very simple set of rules - with proper formalism.
+However, the current frontier physics and mathematics is super complex and generates confusions, misunderstandings and paradoxes.

 ## Inspirations and principles behind